 Walther Flemming Award

-The DGZ (Deutsche Gesellschaft für Zellbiologie – German Society for Cell Biology) and ibidi are awarding Dr. Andrew Clark with this year’s Walther Flemming Award.
+The DGZ (Deutsche Gesellschaft für Zellbiologie – German Society for Cell Biology) and ibidi are awarding Dr. Andrew Clark with the 2022 Walther Flemming Award.

-The Online Award ceremony on November 22, 2022, included a talk about "Collective Cell Dynamics in Physiology and Disease" given by this year’s winner.
+The Online Award ceremony on November 22, 2022, included a talk about "Collective Cell Dynamics in Physiology and Disease" given by the winner.

 A cluster of A431 epidermoid carcinoma cells migrating on a fluorescently labeled collagen-I network (TAMRA-Collagen, magenta).
 Cells were fixed and stained with DAPI to label cell nuclei (blue) and phalloidin-Alexa633 to label F-actin (green).